-Virgin shines as Aussie airlines improve on-time performance
+Virgin shines as Australian airlines improve on-time performance

 Tigerair dominates low-cost category with much better timeliness than Jetstar.

 Virgin Australia achieved both the highest level of on-time arrivals and departures among all Australian airlines during 2015-16, while budget carrier Jetstar struggled to keep up with competitors.